THEY’RE YOUR METROPARKS.

 ADA Transition Plan

-Approved by the Board of Commissioners in November 2019, this plan is an update to the original Metroparks ADA Transition Plans developed in the mid-1990s.
+Approved by the Board of Commissioners at the October 2024 meeting, this plan is a 5-year update to the 2019 Metroparks ADA Transition Plan.

 Community Recreation Plan